CloudBoltSoftware/cb-applet/README.md

 # CB Applet

 CB Applets extend the CloudBolt UI using Vue.js with Vuetify component library.
-Currently these only work for the Consumer UI (aka CUI).
+These work extensively through the Self-Service Portal (SSP) and in certain places on the Cloudbolt HUI.
 Applets can target multiple/specific areas/pages to render custom components.
 They receive data from CloudBolt via props and are developed using modern, standard UI development workflows.

 This project can be used as a starting point for CloudBolt customers who want to develop their own Applets.